ArtOfShred/LuiExtended/README.md

 Short term - Clean up minor issues with the UI, add better customization options for size of custom unit frames, buff tracker, and combat text.

 Long term - Using custom overides, complete replacement of icons for abilities used in the game that currently do not have icons - as well as fixing placeholder or pointless buffs to no longer display and fixing buffs that currently do not have an aura to display.
-Integration with CombatText and plugin for CombatMetrics.

 [Massive spreadsheet tracking for Buff/Debuff issues present here.](https://docs.google.com/spreadsheets/d/1YOCz2ESzmdcs-QZ4whVNtcFDtcglpbiv-VYxUhZHGpk/edit#gid=709796411)
 Goal is for this spreadsheet to also serve as a modders resource, and a bug tracker for inconsistencies with abilities in the game to report to Zenimax.